top of page

 The adjective 'germane' has an etymology rooted in Old French, where it was originally 'germain,' meaning 'closely related' or 'akin.'
 This Old French term can be traced back to the Latin word 'germanus,' which also means 'closely related' or 'full brother.'
 This etymology accurately reflects the essence of the word, as 'germane' is used to describe something that is closely related, pertinent, or relevant to a particular subject, topic, or discussion.
 It implies a connection by blood or origin, suggesting that the matter at hand is closely akin to the subject being discussed.
 The word's Latin and Old French roots emphasize the concept of closeness and kinship in its meaning, highlighting its relevance and pertinence to a given context.

-Quiz: Find the meaning of the adjective germane:
+Find the correct meaning of the adjective germane:

 Try Again!